Louise Harnby | Crime Fiction and Thriller Editor

 4 Comments

 Have you ever thought about adding a second screen to your computer setup at home?
 If you’re never able to cram in everything you’d like to see on a single screen, investing in a second one might be the way to go.
-My guest John Espirian discusses the value of increasing our screen real estate.
+John Espirian discusses the value of increasing our screen real estate.

 Picture